Zhang-Zhaoji/Zhang-Zhaoji/README.md

 ## coding languages

-Most of coding work I have done is about computer vision or Machine Learning/Deep Learning/Reinforcement Learning, thus Python is my first-choice language.
+Most of coding works I have done is about computer vision or Machine Learning/Deep Learning/Reinforcement Learning, thus Python is my first-choice language.
 Pytorch is the most common DL framework, but I would learn tensorflow if necessary.

 | Rank |   Language    |  Familiarity   |
 |-----:|---------------|--------------|